AI-for-Analytics/lahman-and-claude-fvetdds2/README.md

 Jim Leyland, 2006, Detroit Tigers

-7. Start a new chat (upper left) on Claude desktop.
+5. Start a new chat (upper left) on Claude desktop.
 This time we will pass it 3 text descriptions of the tables.

-8. In PGAdmin right-click the Lahman database and select the PSQL tool.
+6. In PGAdmin right-click the Lahman database and select the PSQL tool.
 In the interface type the command '\d people', this should output a text description of the people table.
 Just copy this output and paste it into the Claude desktop.
 Do the same for the managers and awardsmangers tables.

-9. Once again ask Claude to write a SQL query to answer question 2.
+7. Once again ask Claude to write a SQL query to answer question 2.
 Was there an difference in the two queries.

+SELECT DISTINCT

+    p.namefirst,

+    p.namelast,

+    am.yearid,

+    am.lgid,

+    m.teamid

+FROM awardsmanagers am

+JOIN people p ON am.playerid = p.playerid

+JOIN managers m

+    ON am.playerid = m.playerid

+    AND am.yearid = m.yearid

+    AND am.lgid = m.lgid

+WHERE am.awardid = 'TSN Manager of the Year'

+    AND am.playerid IN (

+        SELECT playerid FROM awardsmanagers

+        WHERE awardid = 'TSN Manager of the Year' AND lgid = 'AL'

+        INTERSECT

+        SELECT playerid FROM awardsmanagers

+        WHERE awardid = 'TSN Manager of the Year' AND lgid = 'NL' )

+ORDER BY p.namelast, p.namefirst, am.yearid;

+Results

+Davey Jonhson, 1997, Baltimore Orioles

+Davey Jonhson, 2012, Washington Nationals

+Jim Leyland, 1988, Pittsburgh Pirates

+Jim Leyland, 1990, Pittsburgh Pirates

+Jim Leyland, 1992, Pittsburgh Pirates

+Jim Leyland, 2006, Detroit Tigers

 10. Now open the people table in Excel.
 You can add files to the existing workbook through Claude for Excel.
 Add the manager csv as a new sheet then do the same for awardsmanager.
 Prompt Claude to create a new sheet that has a list of the managers the meet the criteria mentioned above.
 Again, there should be 6 lines of output in the workbook.
 If it did not work as expected have Claude update the output to match the actual answer.